D2R-Gimli/D2R_killprocess/README.md

 Step 5:
 create a shortcut for the killprocess.bat file and place it to the desktop.
 In the shortcut properties set aswell "always run as admin".
-(Note: you can shoose a random icon for the shortcut if you want)
+(Note: you can choose a random icon for the shortcut if you want)

 Step 6:
 start the battle.net launcher and go into the game settings -> app -> when clicking x -> exit battle.net completely must be set.